Our people

 Samuel loves creepy crawlies.
 This was alarming to his parents until he went to University and completed postgraduate studies in Science focussing on lizards.

-He can frequently be found turning over rocks, looking for interesting species and will be helping Southern Lakes Sanctuary with our planning and monitoring of these cryptic species.
+He can frequently be found turning over rocks, looking for interesting species and helps Southern Lakes Sanctuary with our planning and monitoring of these cryptic species.

-Samuel takes amazing photos of the creepy crawlies in our region and will be helping share information about our species through our media networks.
+Samuel takes amazing photos of the creepy crawlies in our region and shares information about our species through our media networks.

 Philip Green